 Lord Peter does this to the murderer at the end of the Lord Peter Wimsey novel Murder Must Advertise.
 The drug ring the murderer's involved with has shown a nasty penchant for staging fatal accidents for anyone who gets in their way.
 So, after he's confessed, Peter tells him that there's one way to get out of this without his family being dragged in: go home slowly, on foot, and don't look behind him too carefully.

 In The Unpleasantness at the Bellona Club, Lord Peter and Colonel Marchbanks, having extracted a signed confession from the murderer, leave him alone in the library with the Colonel's loaded revolver.

-Sayers liked this one: in Whose Body, Lord Peter gives the murderer a sufficiently clear hint that he chooses to kill himself, leaving a suicide note addressed to Lord Peter.
+Sayers liked this one: in Whose Body, Lord Peter gives the murderer a sufficiently clear hint that he tries to kill Lord Peter, and when that fails, chooses to kill himself and leave a suicide note addressed to Lord Peter.

 Deconstructed in PD James' novel, Original Sin.
 Finding the murderer sympathetic, Daniel does a version of this for him.
 This is completely illegal, and it's implied that he ends up fired or even nailed with criminal charges.
 The main character is torn about having to turn Daniel in, and there's a major tearjerker when his co-worker stumbles on the scene and immediately knows what happened and what's going to happen.